Seek Returns logo

 Min

-LII’s leverage is in the upper quartile of the Construction industry, with a Debt-to-Equity Ratio of 1.75.
+LII’s leverage is in the upper quartile of the Building Products industry, with a Debt-to-Equity Ratio of 1.31.
 While this approach can boost equity growth, it also exposes the company to greater financial vulnerability.

-AME vs. LII: A comparison of their D/E Ratio against their respective Industrial - Machinery and Construction industry benchmarks.
+AME vs. LII: A comparison of their Debt-to-Equity Ratio (MRQ) against their respective Electrical Equipment and Building Products industry benchmarks.

 AME